Here is a guide to 4 of the most common workplace accidents.

 In many cases, the employee is not the one at fault for the fall, with malfunctioning equipment being a particularly common culprit.
 Employers and people who work in environments such as this must ensure that they follow all health and safety guidelines diligently.

-It is necessary in many occupations for employees to lift what can often be very heavy and/or awkward items.
+In many occupations, it is necessary for employees to lift what can often be very heavy and/or awkward items.
 But if employers and workers fail to adhere to health and safety guidance on how to properly lift such objects, it is hardly surprising that injuries can often be sustained.

 Good rules of thumb when it comes to avoiding this kind of injury include keeping your back straight whilst you are lifting an object, which becomes more important as the weight of an object is increased.
 It’s also advisable for those attempting to lift heavy objects to bend their knees as they are about to do so.